turingschool/curriculum/source/topics/debugging/debugging.markdown

 section: Debugging
 ---

-TODO
-* Identify common error types
-* Fill in details
-* Come up with some examples
-* put together a set of exercises.

 When our software doesn't do what it is supposed to, we call this a bug.
 The most famous example of this is when Navy Admiral Grace Hopper, famous for developing the first compiler, was working on a computer at